Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Introduction

 \section{Introduction}

 In socio-physics, opinion dynamics of individuals or groups is modeled via interactions among them.
 By investigating the emergence and convergence of individual opinions into collective opinions, the socio-physical approach aims to shed light on the underlying mechanisms.
-In particular, sociophysicists wanted to understand the cause and evolution of opinion formation and dissemination through social influence and networks, the conditions that lead to consensus or polarization, and the factors governing the resulting distributions of opinions~\cite{Sociophysics_review}.
+In particular, sociophysicists wanted to understand the cause as well as the evolution of opinion formation and dissemination through social influence and social networks.
+They also investigate and analyze the conditions that lead to consensus or polarization, and the factors governing the resulting distributions of opinions~\cite{Sociophysics_review}.

 Numerous models of opinion dynamics have been proposed throughout the years.
-They include the Sznajd model~\cite{Sznajd_model1, Sznajd_model2}, Hegselmann-Krause model~\cite{Hegselmann_Krause_model}, Galam models~\cite{Galam_models}, Axelrod model~\cite{Axelrod1997}, Deffuant-Weisbuch model~\cite{Deffuant2000, Weisbuch2002} and their variants~\cite{Sociophysicsmodel1, Sociophysicsmodel2, Sociophysicsmodel3, Sociophysicsmodel4, Chau2014}.
-Our research here focuses on the Axelrod model~\cite{Axelrod1997}.
-In this model, individuals that we call agents from now on are located on a two-dimensional lattice.
-The opinion of each agent evolves by interacting with neighboring agents according to a fixed set of rules to be described in Sec.~\ref{Axelrod Model}.
-In particular, Axelrod found that after a sufficiently long time, all agents on the lattice tend to share the same traits for all features.
-That is, the traits of opinion (or opinion for short) in society converge~\cite{Axelrod1997}.
-Thus, this model fails to capture the fragmentation of cultures or political stances in numerous countries and societies in our contemporary world.
+They include the Sznajd model~\cite{Sznajd_model1, Sznajd_model2}, Hegselmann-Krause (H-K) model~\cite{Hegselmann_Krause_model}, Galam models~\cite{Galam_models}, Axelrod model~\cite{Axelrod1997}, Deffuant-Weisbuch model~\cite{Deffuant2000, Weisbuch2002} and their variants~\cite{Sociophysicsmodel1, Sociophysicsmodel2, Sociophysicsmodel3, Sociophysicsmodel4, Chau2014, Sociophysicsmodel1}.
+Our research here focuses on the Axelrod model.
+In this model, individuals that we call agents from now on are located on a square lattice.
+The opinion of each agent, which takes on a discrete set of nominal values, evolves by interacting with neighboring agents according to the set of rules to be described in Sec.~\ref{Sec:Axelrod_Model} below.
+In particular, Axelrod found that after a sufficiently long time, all agents on the lattice tend to share the same traits for all features provided that the number of features is sufficiently large or the set of all possible opinions is sufficiently small.
+Otherwise, multiple regions of different homogeneous opinions on most features is observed in the long run~\cite{Axelrod1997}.
+Castellano \emph{et al.} found that by varying the size of the discrete possible opinion set, Axelrod model shows the classical order-disorder phase transition on culture fragmentation when each agent has more than two features~\cite{CMV00}.
+Besides, Klemm \emph{et al.} showed that in the thermodynamic limit, adding an arbitrarily small noise rate to the Axelrod model leads to opinion fragmentation~\cite{KETM03}.
+Opinions in this model are nominal numbers and its evolution rules on a pair of agents are assimilative in the sense that the number of differing opinions between them does not increase immediately after they interact.
+Thus, this model fails to capture the increasing divided and polarized political as well as ideological stances in numerous countries and societies in our contemporary world though modeling realistic opinions was not the original intention of the Axelrod model.